vanallenlab/moalmanac/README.md

 ### Python dependencies

 This repository supports Python 3.14.
-We recommend managing your environment wih [Conda-forge](https://conda-forge.org)'s installer [Miniforge](https://conda-forge.org/download/).
+We recommend managing your environment with [Conda-forge](https://conda-forge.org)'s installer [Miniforge](https://conda-forge.org/download/).

 Run the following from this repository's directory to create a virtual environment and install dependencies with Miniforge: